Bookings

 POETRY READINGS:

 Alan has performed multimedia poetry at universities, museums, and stages across the U.S. and abroad including Columbia, Harvard, Stanford, the Museum of the African Diaspora, the Museum of Latin American Art, Université Cheikh Anta Diop de Dakar, Universität Duisburg-Essen and elsewhere.
-Alan’s poetry centers on themes of undocumented im/migration, mourning as a framework of anti-colonial struggle, trans existence, and sci-fi futures.
+Alan’s poetry centers on themes of undocumented im/migration, mourning as a framework of anti-colonial struggle, trans* resistance in Mexico and the United States, and Indigenous speculative futures.

 Their poetry readings range between 20 to 40 minutes and they are accompanied by community dialogues.